jiinjeong/kotlin-mobile/README.md

 # kotlin-mobile
-Android mobile applications using Kotlin/Android Studio (Feb - June 2019).
+* **Description**: Android mobile applications using Kotlin/Android Studio.
 This repository only contains the src/main code.
-To run the program, you need Android Studio and other components of the app including the Gradle build, etc. After download, you should **Build > Clean Project** and **Build > Rebuild Project** to avoid errors with old APKs, etc. Special thanks to Professor Ekler (AIT/BME) who provided guidance.
+To run the program, you need Android Studio and other components of the app including the Gradle build, etc. After download, you should **Build > Clean Project** and **Build > Rebuild Project** to avoid errors with old APKs, etc
+* **Date**: Feb - June 2019
+* **Special Thanks**: Professor Ekler (AIT/BME) who provided guidance.

 **Project 1: Paprika Sweeper** <br>
 Implements a Paprika-themed variation of the classic Minesweeper game.
 Uses XML UI, Custom views, basic View components, and Activity.